Milton Benítez

-Milton Rodrigo Benítez Lirio (born 30 March 1986) is a Paraguayan footballer who currently plays for Sport Huancayo as midfielder.
+Milton Rodrigo Benítez Lirio (born 30 March 1986) is a Paraguayan former footballer who played as a midfielder.

 Career

 Benítez started his career in Paraguayan club Libertad in 2005, moving on to play for other clubs such as Olimpia and 3 de Febrero.
+He also trialed with English club Liverpool.

 In December 2008, Brazilian side Vasco da Gama signed Benítez.

+In Chile, Benítez played for Huachipato in 2012 and Rangers de Talca in 2017.

+In Peru, Benítez played for Binacional and Sport Huancayo.